Small business insurance from £5.13 a month.Get a quote.

 Cyber security

-Cybersecurity in the UK: How to protect businesses during COVID-19
+How to protect your businesses cyber security during COVID-19

 It’s been a challenging year for everyone as the COVID-19 outbreak continues to wreak havoc.
 Cybercriminals preying on the fears about the virus are profiting from a spate of ransomware and phishing attacks on the public and businesses.
 Criminals are also capitalizing on the new work-from-home policies, exploiting the security vulnerabilities of ill-prepared businesses and employees.